-Designed by the world-renowned golf course architect Arthur Hills, the course at Regents' Glen is extremely playable, with plenty of challenges that will test your best shot-making skills.
+Designed by the world-renowned golf course architect, Arthur Hills, the course at Regents' Glen is extremely playable, with plenty of challenges that will test even your best shot-making skills.

-The course begins simply enough, with a front side laid out on gently undulating meadows, perfect for those who might like to walk a leisurely nine.
-The back side, however, brings with it more elevation changes and more difficulty, with strategically placed bunkers, lakes and a hidden brook that lies in wait for miss-hit shots.
+The course begins with a front side laid out on gently undulating meadows, perfect for those who might like to walk a leisurely nine.
+The back side, however, brings more changes in elevation and difficulty; with strategically placed bunkers, lakes, and a hidden brook that lies in wait for those miss-hit shots.

-A large, devilishly situated lake presents a breathtaking challenge on the eleventh tee.
+A large, devilish lake presents a breathtaking challenge on the eleventh tee.
 Those who dare to carry a large portion of this hazard will be rewarded with a shorter approach to the flagstick.
-But the hidden brook and deep bunker in front of the green make arriving in regulation a tall order, regardless of the strategy one chooses from the tee.
+The hidden brook and deep bunker in front of the green make arriving in regulation a tall order, regardless of the strategy one chooses from the tee.